ajvincent/ts-morph-structures/docs/index.md

+# You are in the wrong place

+It's not your fault.
+I moved the ts-morph-structures code to my [es-membrane monorepo](https://github.com/ajvincent/es-membrane/tree/master/projects/ts-morph-structures).
+For the updated guide, you want https://ajvincent.github.io/es-membrane/ts-morph-structures/ .

 # Structure and Type Structure Classes for `ts-morph`

 In [`ts-morph`](https://ts-morph.com), structures represent the abstract syntax trees of source files and their descendant nodes... at least partially.
 If you have a structure, you can create an equivalent node from it.